-Professionalism Ethics Statement
+Professionalism Position Statement

 Medical professionals avow publicly that they are competent and willing to care for the sick and that they will make this endeavor their way of life.
 All independent healthcare professionals (henceforth referred to inclusively as "doctors," and with appreciation that the ethos of professionalism extends to the entire healthcare team) affirm a commitment to moral goodness and to subordinating their self-interest to the patient's good.
 Professionalism in healthcare consists of inseparable technical and ethical aspects.
 For the Christian there is also a third imperative, which reinforces and enriches the meaning of the first two.